 - In a small frying pan set over medium heat, toast the white sesame seeds for 2 ½ minutes or until golden brown, stirring constantly.

 - Add all the ingredients to a small bowl, except for the cornstarch slurry.
 Whisk until well combined, then pour into a mason jar, seal, and refrigerate for up to 5 days.

 - Make a slurry by whisking 1 tablespoon cornstarch with 2 tablespoons cold water until smooth, then add it to the sauce and whisk until combined.
 Do this only right before using the sauce.

 - When the vegetables are almost cooked, pour in all of the sauce and cook for 5 minutes until the sauce thickens, stir to coat the vegetables, and serve hot over rice or noodles.

 - Heat up the vegan stir fry sauce in a small covered saucepan and bring it to a boil.
 Add the cornstarch slurry, lower the temperature to medium low and let the sauce gently boil for 12 minutes until thickened while whisking occasionally.
-Use with Asian dumplings, spring rolls, or fried tofu as a hot or cold dipping sauce.
+Use in Thai vegetable stir fry, Asian dumplings, spring rolls, or fried tofu as a hot or cold dipping sauce.
 This sauce also tastes fantastic over Thai brown rice noodles, if you're craving a bowl of noodles.
 Garnish with green onion and black sesame seeds.

 - Whisk the cornstarch with cold water first before adding to the sauce.